donaldskoog/don-skoog-website/composer.md

         </li>
         <li><a href="https://youtu.be/Z4v0Kg57qHc" title="Youtube video">Three Etudes on One Poem</a>, a three-movement work for The Dickinson Ensemble and women’s vocal ensemble.
 Premiered in April, 2025.
         </li>
-        <li><a href="https://youtu.be/ABMLlbRSXZo" title="Youtube video">Emily Sings</a>, an eleven-movement chamber suite for soprano, flute, cello, and piano, performed by The Dickinson Ensemble at the Emily Dickinson International Society Annual Mee9ng in July, 2024.
+        <li><a href="https://youtu.be/ABMLlbRSXZo" title="Youtube video">Emily Sings</a>, an eleven-movement chamber suite for soprano, flute, cello, and piano, performed by The Dickinson Ensemble at the Emily Dickinson International Society Annual Meeting in July, 2024 in July, 2024.
         </li>
         <li><u>La Cantilena de las Luces</u> for percussion ensemble, commissioned by Millikin University.
 Premiered there in 2018.
 Published by CMP Press.
         </li>